prl-mushr/mushr-website/content/hardware/build_instructions.md

 2. Strip approximately 7.5 mm of insulation off of the ends of the wires.

 3. Use a flathead screwdriver to unscrew the output terminals of the buck converter.
 This allows the exposed ends of the barrel connector's wire to be slipped into the output terminals. **The red wire should go into the terminal marked OUT+, and the black wire should go into the terminal marked OUT-.** Push them in far enough such that no exposed copper hangs out of the output terminals (use wire cutters to shorten the exposed ends if necessary).
+(Fig. 7.1)

     {{< figure src="/hardware/build_instructions/07_01_open_output_terminals.png" caption="Fig. 7.1" width="800">}}